cloudfoundry-attic/cfdev/README.md

 ## Uninstall

 To stop CF Dev run `cf dev stop`.
-This will completely stop and destory the CF Dev VM.
+This will completely stop and destroy the CF Dev VM.

 To uninstall the CF Dev cf CLI plugin run `cf uninstall-plugin cfdev`.